 Having read up on it we were expecting something a bit special.
 How disappointed we were.
 Clearly the storks which get mentioned in guide books also got fed up with the place and left.
 There was no evidence of storks or their large nests anywhere on the towers etc. Not only that, but the wall that is supposed to surround the town is almost non-existent.
 Only small parts of it remain.
 I think the other visitors, who like us were not on guided tours, were also wandering round trying to discover what the place had to offer.

-Next it was a thunderstorm, so that was it.
+Then there was a thunderstorm, so that was it.
 We decided we'd had enough and as soon as the rain left off we would go 'home', have lunch and head out of town.
 Fortunately The Chef was able to buy a fresh baguette from a small shop we passed.

 Originally we were going to move to the local campsite for a couple of nights but with all the rain, and more forecast, it seemed pointless to sit in mud wishing we were somewhere else.

 We got away at about 12:30, though not before 'She' in the Satnav had attempted to send us through those crazy narrow cobbled streets of the old town to get out.
 It was quite a game doing a three point turn to correct matters.
 Next stop Merida.

 The journey was only an hour or so away on the motorway.
 I said to The Chef that I hoped that we would get a parking space, as if not we didn't have a plan 'B'.